jackeburton/bus-checker/README.md

 # Bus-checker

-A front end react implementation querying the TFL api to check the next busses of a certain line to arrive at a certain stop
+A frontend react implementation querying the TFL api to check the next busses of a certain line to arrive at a certain stop

 Technologies:
  - Typescript